shhossain/computer_science/Cryptography/readme.md

 # Cryptography
 Cryptography is a technique to secure data and communication.
 It is a method of protecting information and communications through the use of codes, so that only those for whom the information is intended can read and process it.
 Cryptography is used to protect data in transit, at rest, and in use.
 The prefix _crypt_ means "hidden" or "secret", and the suffix _graphy_ means "writing".

+Cryptography prior to the modern age was effectively synonymous with encryption, converting readable information (plaintext) to unintelligible nonsense text (ciphertext), which can only be read by reversing the process (decryption).
+The sender of an encrypted (coded) message shares the decryption (decoding) technique only with intended recipients to preclude access from adversaries.
+The cryptography literature often uses the names "Alice" (or "A") for the sender, "Bob" (or "B") for the intended recipient, and "Eve" (or "E") for the eavesdropping adversary.[7]
+Since the development of rotor cipher machines in World War I and the advent of computers in World War II, cryptography methods have become increasingly complex and their applications more varied.

 In Cryptography the techniques which are use to protect information are obtained from mathematical concepts and a set of rule based calculations known as algorithms to convert messages in ways that make it hard to decode it.
 These algorithms are used for cryptographic key generation, digital signing, verification to protect data privacy, web browsing on internet and to protect confidential transactions such as credit card and debit card transactions.

 ## Techniques used For Cryptography